twogrey/360-flat-clean-buttons/README.md

   - Black
 - Smooth transitions with hover/active effects
 - Easy to customize :
   - Create your own buttons by mixing and matching the classes !
-They are tons of combos.
+There are tons of combos.
 - Built with SASS :
   - If you are front developer too, you can easily add your own colors, your own sizes, your own icons, etc...
 - Embellish these buttons with icons, or not ;)